Visitor policy & screening procedure

 Loved ones will be permitted to interact with the patient provided appropriate safety measures are in place.
 Even with the appropriate Personal Protective Equipment (PPE), loved ones should understand the risk of contracting Covid-19 if interacting with a Covid positive or suspected Covid positive patient.

-Note: In end of life situations, groups of family members will be allowed to gather in areas such as available conference rooms This will be managed by the House Supervisor.
+Note: In end of life situations, groups of family members will be allowed to gather in areas such as cafeteria, available classrooms and conference rooms and should socially distance and wear facial coverings.
+This will be managed by the House Supervisor.
 Visitor Requirements & Responsibilities still apply.

 Minor maternity patients (under 18 years of age) One support person and a parent or guardian will be permitted.

-New Mom Post Delivery Appointments: For 1 month after delivery, two parents/support people will be permitted to attend thier newborn's office visits.
+New Mom Post Delivery Appointments: Two parents/support people will be permitted to attend thier newborn's office visits.

-Minor patients (under 18 years of age) may have (2) visitors in the Emergency Department and inpatient setting, but this is limited to only parents or guardians.
+Minor patients (under 18 years of age) may have two visitors in the Emergency Department and inpatient setting provided one is the patient's parent/guardian.

-Special assistance Patients who require assistance due to mobility, reorienting/confusion, interpretation, court-ordered, or healthcare decision making may have one (1) additional assistance person.
+Special assistance Patients who require assistance due to mobility, reorienting/confusion, interpretation, court-ordered, or healthcare decision making may have two visitors provided one is the additional assistance person.

-Outpatient Surgery/Invasive Procedures: Patients may have one (1) person accompany the patient.
-Minor patients may have two (2) parents or guardians.
+Outpatient Surgery/Invasive Procedures: Patients may have two people accompany the patient unless they need addtional assistance.
+Minor patients may have two parents or guardians.
 The person waiting should remain in the surgery waiting area.
 Alternatively, they may wait in their car.

-Geropsych/Psych: Patients MAY have up to one (1) visitor.
+Geropsych/Psych: Patients MAY have two visitors.
 This will be handled on a case by case basis by the Provider/Management depending on patient's ability to comply with masking and distancing requirements and treatment plan.

-ARU: Up to 2 people are permitted if necessary (family training, extenuating circumstances).
-"Swap out" provision still applies.
+ARU: Up to two people are permitted if necessary (family training, extenuating circumstances, special assistance).

 Visitor Requirements & Responsibilities

-- Agree to wear a mask/facial covering that covers both their mouth and nose while in common areas of the facility, such as hallways, public restrooms, retail establishments, and cafeteria.
+- Must agree to wear a mask or facial covering that covers both their mouth and nose at all times, including while in the patient's room;

-- Wash hands or use hand sanitizer upon entry and exit and frequently while visiting
+- Must wash their hands or use hand sanitizer often, including upon entry and exit from the patient's room;

 Visitors who are not able to comply with these restrictions and responsibilities will be asked to leave.